What does it take to be successful in the world of blogging and Internet Marketing?

-Before taking off on a venture to create an online income that can replace a full time income you already have, you need to ensure there is a base to take care of your most basic of needs, the needs of shelter, food, clothing, and transportation.
+Before taking off on a venture to create an online income that can replace a full-time income you already have, you need to ensure there is a base to take care of your most basic needs, the needs of shelter, food, clothing, and transportation.
 Without having these needs met, it will be quite difficult and perhaps impossible to focus your motivation on meeting greater needs.

 Internet Marketing is one industry where the barriers to entry are quite few and getting started requires very little monetary investment.
 However, contrary to what some pitchmen will tell you, it is not necessarily an easy way to riches.